-- Funding at a flexible case-specific level between £10,000 and £100,000 per project will be dedicated to "actionable information projects" (AIPs). - Interaction with EOCIS science lead at pre-submission stage is encouraged. - Call for ideas: submission at any time up to 5 September 2023 for this round. - Confidentiality and case-by-case approach to intellectual property. - Ideas to be pursued as AIPs will be developed into an agreed statement of work jointly between proposer and EOCIS. - AIP projects will involve: - $\circ$ $\;$ Focus on concepts for data-to-information transformation - Use of EOCIS data - At least one EOCIS and one non-University non-EOCIS partner - Full funding of time and travel (NC funding for EOCIS partner) - For this round, all activity and invoicing must be completed before 31 March 2024.
+- Funding at a flexible case-specific level between £10,000 and £100,000 per project will be dedicated to "actionable information projects" (AIPs). - Interaction with EOCIS science lead at pre-submission stage is encouraged. - Call for ideas: submission window: 1 February 2024 to 15 April 2024. - Confidentiality and case-by-case approach to intellectual property. - Ideas to be pursued as AIPs will be developed into an agreed statement of work jointly between proposer and EOCIS. - AIP projects will involve: - o Focus on concepts for data-to-information transformation - Use of EOCIS data, particularly combinations of data - At least one EOCIS and one non-University non-EOCIS partner - Full funding of time and travel (or national capability formula for academics) - All activity and invoicing to be completed by 28 February 2025.